Leslie Jordan Dead at 67: Dolly Parton and More Stars Pay Tribute

 Jordan, who was starring on the FOX sitcom, Call Me Kat, at the time of his passing, was remembered by FOX Entertainment as well, with the studio calling him "the kindest person you could ever imagine."

 Warner Bros.
-Television also shared a statement, adding that their thoughts are with the late actors "family, friends and fans at this time."
+Television, the production company behind Will & Grace, also shared a statement, adding that their thoughts are with the late actor's "family, friends and fans at this time."

 "Warner Bros.
 Television is devastated about the tragic and sudden loss of our dear friend Leslie Jordan.
 Leslie was an extraordinary person and talent.
 He brought joy to fans across the globe," Warner Bros.
 Television shared.
 "Our thoughts are with his family, friends, and fans at this time."